mikepal2/snap-cli/docs/Documentation.md

 The command handler is the only *required* component that must be provided by the application developer, all other steps are automatic or optional.

 ### Main Method

-Typically, the `Main` method serves as the entry point of a C# application.
-However, to simplify startup code and usage, this library overrides the program's entry point and uses command handler methods as the entry points instead.
+Typically, the `Main` method serves as the entry point of a C# application and is often used for startup code.
+However, to simplify usage, this library overrides the program's entry point and uses command handler methods declared with `[Command]` and `[RootCommand]` attributes as the entry points instead.

-It’s important to note that since the library overrides the application entry point, if you include your own `Main` function in the program, it will **not** be invoked.

-If you need some initialization code to run before command, it can be placed in [Startup](#startup) method or [BeforeCommand](#beforecommand) event handler.
+If some initialization code have to run on application start before command executed, it can be placed in [Startup](#startup) method or [BeforeCommand](#beforecommand) event handler.

+With this library, the `Main` method is allowed to be present in the program only if:
+- The program does not have any methods declared with `[Command]` or `[RootCommand]` attributes.
+- The `Main` method is explicitly declared with the `[RootCommand]` attribute.

+In these cases, `Main` will act as the handler for the [root command](#root-command).
+This approach allows to create simple CLI programs with minimal effort, similar to the one described in the [tutorial](./Your-First-SnapCLI-App.md), where most of the code resides in the `Main` method itself.

+In all other cases, the library will raise an exception if the `Main` method is found.
+This behavior helps avoid confusion about why `Main` is not invoked when it is not associated with a command handler.

-If you still really need to use your own `Main`, you can do so with following steps:
+If you still really need to use your own `Main` in a classic way as the first entry point for the application, you can do so with following steps:
 1. Add `<AutoGenerateEntryPoint>false</AutoGenerateEntryPoint>` property into your program .csproj file
 2. Call `SnapCLI` from your `Main()` method as follows
     ```csharp